lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app1.md

 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/riding_AI_wave.jpg" width="192" height="192" />
 <p>&nbsp;</p>

-As everyone's aware, AI is rapidly advancing on Earth!
+As everyone's aware, AI is rapidly advancing worldwide!
 To pave the way for tomorrow, it's crucial to embrace creativity and leverage AI's potential to its fullest.
 Creating AI powered apps is a straightforward path to realizing this vision!

 Ready to create your own app? 😉 It's <b>free to launch</b>, <b>cost efficient</b> and requires <b>zero web development</b> skill!
 Let's start now and make it happen!